open-webrtc-toolkit/owt-server/doc/servermd/Server.md

     If you want to enable GPU-acceleration, use following command:

         bin/init-all.sh [--deps] --hardware

+    If you want to use ExternalOutput (RTMP/RTSP stream) features, you should compile ffmpeg with libfdk_aac in addition.
+You can follow section [Enable External output features for MCU](#Conferencesection2_3_11) for detail steps.

+    If you want to use SIP features in software mode, you need to install the openh264 library and follow section [Deploy Cisco OpenH264* Library](#Conferencesection2_3_4) for details.

    > **Note**: If you have already installed the required system libraries, then --deps is not required.

 2. Run the following commands to start the MCU: